MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 ### <a name="using-failover-groups-and-virtual-network-rules"></a> Use failover groups and virtual network service endpoints

 If you are using [Virtual Network service endpoints and rules](vnet-service-endpoint-rule-overview.md) to restrict access to your database in SQL Database, be aware that each virtual network service endpoint applies to only one Azure region.
 The endpoint does not enable other regions to accept communication from the subnet.
 Therefore, only the client applications deployed in the same region can connect to the primary database.
 Since a geo-failover results in the SQL Database client sessions being rerouted to a server in a different (secondary) region, these sessions will fail if originated from a client outside of that region.
-For that reason, the automatic failover policy cannot be enabled if the participating servers or instances are included in the Virtual Network rules.
-To support manual failover, follow these steps:
+For that reason, the Microsoft managed failover policy cannot be enabled if the participating servers or instances are included in the Virtual Network rules.
+To support manual failover policy, follow these steps:

 1. Provision the redundant copies of the front-end components of your application (web service, virtual machines etc.) in the secondary region.
 2. Configure the [virtual network rules](vnet-service-endpoint-rule-overview.md) individually for primary and secondary server.